 In DeLeon v.
-Perry, two same-sex couples, represented by private counsel, are challenging Texas's marriage ban in federal court.
-The plaintiffs argue that the state's ban on same-sex marriage violates their rights to due process and equal protection under the U.S. Constitution, in addition to the Full Faith and Credit Clause.
-In February 2014, U.S. District Court Judge Orlando Garcia ruled that Texas' ban on same-sex marriage is unconstitutional and stayed his decision pending an appeal to the U.S. Court of Appeals for the Fifth Circuit.
+Perry, two same-sex couples, represented by private counsel, are challenging Texas’ marriage ban in federal court.
+The plaintiffs, Mark Phariss & Vic Holmes and Cleopatra De Leon & Nicole Dimetman, argue that the state's ban on same-sex marriage violates their rights to due process and equal protection under the U.S. Constitution, in addition to the Full Faith and Credit Clause.
+In February 2014, U.S. District Court Judge Orlando Garcia ruled Texas' ban is unconstitutional and stayed his decision pending an appeal to the U.S. Court of Appeals for the Fifth Circuit.

 In two cases, In re Marriage of J.B. and H.B. and State of Texas v.
-Naylor and Daly, same-sex couples, represented by private counsel, are seeking to dissolve their Massachusetts marriages in state court.
-In January 2009, a trial court granted J.B. and H.B. a divorce, but this was overturned by an intermediate appellate court in August 2010, which concluded that Texas's marriage ban bars courts from recognizing out-of-state marriages.
-Similarly, in February 2010, a trial judge agreed to dissolve Naylor and Daly's marriage, but that decision was overturned by an appeals court in January 2011.
+Naylor and Daly, same-sex couples represented by private counsel are seeking to dissolve their Massachusetts marriages in state court.
+In January 2009, a trial court granted a divorce in J.B. and H.B., but this ruling was overturned by an intermediate appellate court in August 2010, which concluded that Texas' marriage ban bars courts from recognizing out-of-state marriages.
+Similarly, in February 2010, a trial judge agreed to dissolve a marriage in Naylor and Daly, but that decision was overturned by an appeals court in January 2011.
 Both cases are now pending before the Texas Supreme Court, which heard oral arguments in November 2013.
 A decision is expected at any time.

 McNosky v.
 Perry and Zahrn v.
 Perry